BZoennchen/Pages/_drafts/Information.md

 i.e., we need 18 symbols.
 We almost need as many symbols as the length of the message we want to generate.
-In fact, the length of the message is an upper bound for the Kolmogorov complexity.
+In fact, the length of the message is an upper bound for the *Kolmogorov complexity*.
 In other words

 $$C_U(w) \in \mathcal{O}(|w|).$$

-Looking at the definition of the Kolmogorov complexity, the devil lies in the iteration of all possible programs!
+Looking at the definition of the *Kolmogorov complexity*, the devil lies in the iteration of all possible programs!
-It turns out that for an arbitrary word $$w$$ the Kolmogorov complexity $$C_U(w)$$ is **not computable**.
+It turns out that for an arbitrary word $$w$$ the *Kolmogorov complexity* $$C_U(w)$$ is **not computable**.

-The Kolmogorov complexity is an elegant way of looking at information because it does not require introducing a transmission system.
+The *Kolmogorov complexity* is an elegant way of looking at information without introducing a transmission system.
-We can look at the series symbols in front of us and ask: What program can generate the series?
+We can look at the series symbols in front of us and ask: what program can generate the series?

 Interestingly, we do not look at the program's complexity but its length.
 For example, for a string representing the first $$n$$ prime numbers